cncf/tag-contributor-strategy/website/content/maintainers/security/security-guidelines.md

 Strong authentication mechanisms are key to ensure accounts are not susceptible to several attacks including but not limited to account takeover.
 We highly recommend the use of password-protected SSH keys or a personal access token (PAT).

 However, for certain non-code intensive projects which specifically require accommodation that cannot be made possible using recommended methods (such as access to Github.com via browser), we recommend the use of unique and complex passwords (complexity in terms of a combination of alphanumeric, special characters as well as length).
-For details regarding configuring an authentication mechanism for GitHub, please refer to GitHub's documentation - [About authentication to GitHub - GitHub Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github).
+For details regarding configuring an authentication mechanism for GitHub, please refer to GitHub's documentation [GitHub Docs - About authentication to GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github).

 ### Two Factor Authentication/Multi-factor Authentication

 Introducing an additional factor such as "something you have" or "somewhere you are" in the authentication process proves to be of higher effectiveness than relying on one factor "something you know" such as passwords, hence we urge configuring two factor or multi-factor authentication for your accounts, especially for any privileged accounts.
-For details regarding configuring a 2FA for GitHub, please refer to GitHub's documentation [Securing your account with two-factor authentication (2FA) - GitHub Docs](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa).
+For details regarding configuring a 2FA for GitHub, please refer to GitHub's documentation [GitHub Docs - Securing your account with two-factor authentication (2FA)](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa).

 ## 1.2 Branch protection

 Branches in a source code repository provide a constrained area to develop features without affecting the other areas of the project.
 There will be certain branches which ought to be protected from unintended changes which impair code integrity.
 This is where branch protection helps.

 Branch protection provides functionality that allows a policy based approach to protecting particular branches.
 Policies such as who can make changes to certain branches, whether push/force push are permitted, merges with/without certain checks are permitted, whether delete operations are permitted and so on should be reviewed and configured based on the requirements of the project.
-For details regarding configuring protected branches for GitHub, please refer to GitHub's documentation [About protected branches - GitHub Docs](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches).
+For details regarding configuring protected branches for GitHub, please refer to GitHub's documentation [GitHub Docs - About protected branches](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches).

 We recommend that any change to the repository should be introduced as part of a pull request and should go through a review process prior to merging.
 At least two individuals, of which one should have write access to the branch (preferably maintainers), and both of whom are independent of the request must review and approve the request and then the change is to be merged to the project.
 For projects with small teams where requiring two reviewers is not feasible, it is sufficient to require only a single reviewer.
 For projects that have a large codebase, the implementation of Code Owners (e.g. via GitHub CODEOWNERS file) is recommended to automatically request reviews to maintainers that are responsible for specific sub-modules or features.
-For details regarding pull request reviews for GitHub, please refer to GitHub's documentation [About pull request reviews - GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)
+For details regarding pull request reviews for GitHub, please refer to GitHub's documentation [GitHub Docs - About pull request reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)

 ## 1.3 Managing Contributions

 ### Issue template

 Any ideas, bugs or enhancement suggestions reported to the project need to be tracked, and can then be discussed, triaged and prioritized/de-prioritized for implementation.
 GitHub Issues are one such avenue that allows tracking and managing ideas until they are brought to fruition.
-We recommend the following template for proposing changes to the project [https://github.com/cncf/tag-security/blob/main/project-resources/templates/ISSUE\_TEMPLATE.md](https://github.com/cncf/tag-security/blob/main/project-resources/templates/ISSUE_TEMPLATE.md).
+We recommend the following template for proposing changes to the project [CNCF TAG Security Project Resouces - Issue Template](https://github.com/cncf/tag-security/blob/main/project-resources/templates/ISSUE_TEMPLATE.md).

 ### Commit signing